Connect a printer to your network using an AirPort Time Capsule or AirPort base station

 Prepare your printer: Use the instructions that came with your printer to unpack the printer, install ink or toner, and add paper.
 Turn on the printer and make sure it’s not displaying any errors.

 Test your printer: Temporarily connect the printer to the USB port on your Mac, then print a test page.

 Connect your printer: Plug in the printer to your AirPort Time Capsule or AirPort base station.

 If your printer has an Ethernet port, connect your printer to one of your base station’s Ethernet ports.

 Otherwise, connect your printer to the USB port on the AirPort Time Capsule or AirPort base station.

 If you’re setting up an AirPort Express for the first time, connect the printer to the AirPort Express before setting up the base station.

 Print a document: Open a document, then choose File > Print.
-Click the Printer pop-up menu, then choose the printer from the Nearby Printers section of the menu.
+Click the Printer pop-up menu, then choose the printer from the menu.